 For people who like their color in small doses, it’s perfectly possible to create an autumnal look with a neutral background.
 In this example, a cream wall color is paired with natural brown woods with orangey undertones, and accessorized with soft furnishings Mind The Gap (opens in new tab) that sport rusty red, muted blue accents and tons of texture.

+Don't dismiss decorating with brown.
 As the nights draw in, it’s time to embrace the dark side.
-In this room with decor and furniture by John Lewis (opens in new tab), shades of dark brown envelope the room, their natural connotations emphasised by the grassy fall table decor ideas.
+In this room with decor and furniture by John Lewis (opens in new tab), shades of dark brown envelope the room, their natural connotations emphasized by the grassy fall table decor ideas.

 ‘As summer rolls into fall, the natural exterior palette gently shifts to colors of spice and amber that inspire our interior choices,’ says O’Donnell.
 ‘Mix in earth browns, rich chocolate tones and the softest, most nuanced of whites.
 Rich browns such as Farrow & Ball’s earthy Broccoli Brown are an elegant yet practical choice.’